w00zla/avorion-findstation/README.md

 # HOW TO

-### First use in galaxy:
+### First use in galaxy
 The mod tries to auto-detect the configuration when first search is executed in a galaxy.
-If the auto-configuration fails, you must execute `/findstationconfig` and configure the name of the galaxy *(this has only to be done once per galaxy)*:
+If the auto-configuration fails, you must execute `/findstationconfig` and configure the name of the galaxy *(this has only to be done once per galaxy)*.
 **`/findstationconfig galaxy <GALAXYNAME>`**
 *Example:*
 `/findstationconfig galaxy myfirstgalaxy`